-The purpose of this first blog post is to understand what is going on with inventory.
+The purpose of this blog post is to understand what is going on with inventory.
 SchoolSparrow has put together all Active listings and categorized the data by school:

 As you can see, this is really interesting.
 Thanks for reading!